jonaskello/metal-kube/README.md

 ## Init node

 If you want to run kubeadm yourself, you can run the init script to just install docker and the kubernetes binaries.
-It will install docker and kubernetes binaries needed by all nodes, regardless of role (master, worker).
-Determine which version you want of docker and kubernetes binaries and set them in env.
-Then run the init script.
+It will install docker and kubernetes binaries that are needed by all nodes, regardless of role (master, worker).
+Determine which version you want of docker and kubernetes binaries and add them as parameters at the end of the command.

 ```bash
 # This will install docker version 18.06.1~ce~3-0~ubuntu and kubernetes binaries version 1.13.4-00
 curl -fsSL https://raw.githubusercontent.com/jonaskello/metal-kube/master/init-node.sh -o init-node.sh && bash init-node.sh 18.06.1~ce~3-0~ubuntu 1.13.4-00
 ```

-Now the node is initialized and you can provision it as a master or worker.